 While the transmitter looks robust and pretty good, I miss the presence of a FPV display or at least a small status LCD.
 The transmitter is equipped with a mobile device holder which allows to mount your smartphone as well as your tablet on the top of the remote controller.
 Additionally, there is a possibility to purchase a DJI branded dedicated sunshade for your tablet respectively smartphone.

 In order to attach a FPV goggles to the transmitter, you will need a “HDMI Output Module” which can be purchased separately and it costs $99.
-I don’t know if this is premeditated but manufacturers always seam to find a way to squeeze out some extra bucks from the customers.
+I don’t know if this is premeditated but manufacturers always seem to find a way to squeeze out some extra bucks from the customers.